Flavour and Electroweak Precision Constraints on a Simplified Dark Matter Model with a Light Spin-0 Mediator: Theory Framework

 In this section, we will focus on the contributions of our model in various FCNC and FCCC vertices.
 It is well known that FCNC processes are loop-suppressed within the SM, making them particularly sensitive to potential new interactions beyond the SM.
+Observables related to the neutral-current transition $ b \to s\mu^{+}\mu^{-}$, such as the branching ratios and the angular observables in $ B \to K^{(*)} \mu^{+}\mu^{-} $ decays have been measured by LHCb \cite{LHCb:2014vgu,LHCb:2014cxe,LHCb:2015svh,LHCb:2020gog} and Belle collaboration \cite{Belle:2016fev}.
+The measured value of angular observable like $ P_{5}' $ are not in complete agreement with its SM prediction \cite{Bharucha:2015bzk, Biswas:2020uaq,Altmannshofer:2008dz}.
+Furthermore, the measurement of the branching fraction of the rare $ B_{s} \to \mu^{+}\mu^{-} $ decay is also available \cite{LHCb:2021awg}, which plays an important role in constraining the NP parameter spaces.

 In contrast, FCCC processes occur at the tree level in the SM, meaning any contributions from new physics scenarios would be tightly constrained.
 Given the current level of precision, data from these processes can be instrumental in constraining the parameters of new physics models that contribute at the loop level \cite{Kolay:2024wns}.
 The interactions described in eqs.~\eqref{eq:fermionS} and \eqref{eq:gaugeint} do not contribute to FCNC and FCCC processes at the tree level, with effects only arising at the loop level.
 These new interactions will alter the FCNC and FCCC vertices.
 We will explore these modifications in the following discussion.

-\subsubsection{FCNC Processes}
+\subsection{\bf FCNC Processes}

-In the SDM considered above, the contribution to the FCNC processes will be through the one-loop diagrams shown in Fig. \ref{fig:b_to_s} for the $d_i\to d_j S $ vertex.
+In the SDM considered above, the contribution to the FCNC processes will be through the one-loop diagrams shown in fig.~\ref{fig:b_to_s} for the $d_i\to d_j S $ vertex.

 The contribution from the above diagrams can be expressed as: